parmii/notebook-entry-search-repo/notebook-entry-search-service/readme.md

 curl --location --request POST 'http://localhost:8080/file/similarwords?word=?'`

 #### Testing
-This application has been tested against 1GB file.
-It takes approximately 40 seconds to 50 seconds to get the data 'labforward_notebook_entry.txt' is the file for testing, test it by adding more content to it
+- This application has been tested against 1GB file.
+It takes approximately 40 seconds to 50 seconds to get the data
+- 'labforward_notebook_entry.txt' is the file for testing, test it by adding more content to it
+- Unit test cases have been added for all the classes

+#### Scope of improvements
+- Logging
+- Exception handling